PlexSheep/netpulse/README.md

 #### Using Systemd (Recommended)

-After running the setup (`sudo netpulsed --setup`), you can manage the daemon using standard systemd commands:
+After running the setup (`sudo $(which netpulsed) --setup`), you can manage the daemon using standard systemd commands:

 ```bash
 sudo systemctl start netpulsed.service   # Start the daemon